The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Replacing window shades may not be the most major of home remodels.
 Yet these adjustable soft-fabric coverings offer a ton of benefits: They provide privacy, protect against heat and cold and change the entire look of a room.
 And when it comes time to get new ones, there’s a lot to know about options and prices nowadays.

-According to Home Advisor, the cost of new window shades can range anywhere from $870 to over $2,500.
+According to Home Advisor, the cost of new window shades can range between $200 to $4,800 (including installation) and homeowners pay an average of $1,600 to install shades in their entire home.
 A variety of factors affect the cost.
 Some are related to the size and number of windows being covered.
-Others have to do with the shades themselves: From manual to motorized to smart, there are a lot of different types and technologies these days.
+Others have to do with the shades themselves: From manual to motorized to smart, there are many different types and technologies.

 Before you purchase window shades, this is what you need to know.

 - There are many types of window shades available on the market, including manual, motorized, smart and solar shades.